Notes on the Geography of The Eastern United States: Washington, D.C.'s Height Limit

 You have to sympathize with the city's architects.
 Here a poor fellow has altered the facade to install some grandiose columns and a bevelled roofline.

-Here, columns border a flattened bay, flanked by waffles.
+Here, columns border a flattened bay and are flanked by waffles.

 Deco towers offer a bit of relief.
 The height law does make an exception for towers like these.